DySchiefelbein/GreenWish/README.md

 - Higher thumbnail resolution for mobile devices, due to 2-column grid (minimum: 350px * 350px)

+## Heroku

+To test the app for productive I have created an app on Heroku.
+It can be accessed at [https://photo-album-greenwish.herokuapp.com/](https://photo-album-greenwish.herokuapp.com/).
+The first time the app is opened, it may take a few seconds if it has not been used for some time.

 ## Available Scripts

 In the project directory, you can run: